 Trade your art for art by Southeast SF artists at our public events or through the mail:

-Right now, we trade your art for our art!
-If you trade us a drawing, poem, story, song lyrics or recipe that you’ve created, you can choose from any of the work in the Southeast San Francisco Artists Portfolio.
-Chose prints by Juan Fuentes, Amy Diaz-Infante, George Harry Crampton Glassanos, Kaiya Canja Wong Jones, Sarah A. Smith, Charles Dabo or Anne Seeman, who are just some of the multi-generational artists whose work is ready for trade.
+We trade your art for our art!
+If you make us a drawing, poem, story, song lyrics or recipe, you can trade us for any of the prints in the Southeast San Francisco Artists Portfolio.
+Choose prints by Juan Fuentes, Amy Diaz-Infante, George Harry Crampton Glassanos, Kaiya Canja Wong Jones, Sarah A. Smith, Charles Dabo or Anne Seeman, who are just some of the multi-generational artists whose work is ready for trade.
+And we’ll be adding new visual artists this year.
+We’ve also commissioned a two hour musical track by Southeast SF musicians, come listen while you draw or write.
 We want to build a collective cultural life in Southeast San Francisco with you!

 Chispa launched in August 2019 at the Peace & Unity Festival at the Visitacion Valley Greenway, Dr. Loco aka José Cuellar Phd opened up the event by calling on the four directions.
 Dueto Arte played their beautiful tunes.
 Chispa displayed the botanical prints of Anne Seeman and the dioramas of Kate Connell and Oscar Melara.